We Happy Few: Story

 The game features three different playable characters, each with their own story arcs that intersect throughout the game:

 Arthur's Story: Arthur Hastings (Alex Wyndham) works as a censor approving or redacting old news articles from Wellington Wells' Department of Archives, Printing, and Recycling.
 While working, he comes across a news clipping of him and his older brother Percy (Bradley Henderson) after World War II.
 At this point, Arthur can either take his Joy (which ends the game) or refuse it, wanting to remember Percy.
 If the latter choice is taken, Arthur attends an office party with his boss, Victoria Byng (Katherine Kingsley), and watches in horror as Victoria and his co-workers consume a rat that they hallucinate to be a candy-filled piñata.
-He is then called out as a Downer and chased by the police, ending up in the Garden District, now populated by Wastrels.
+He is then called out as a Downer and chased by two police constables, ending up in the Garden District, now populated by Wastrels.
 Arthur resolves to escape Wellington Wells and find Percy.

 With the assistance of various characters, Arthur works his way through the districts uncovering certain truths along the way.
 It is eventually revealed that the "Very Bad Thing" was when the population of Wellington Wells turned over all children under the age of 13 years to the Germans in exchange for their freedom.
 Arthur discovers that the German tanks used to threaten the town into compliance were actually dummy tanks made of papier-mâché, and that while the populace could have resisted, they did not out of fear.
 He also learns that Wellington Wells is slowly falling apart; the city's infrastructure is failing, an unspecified disease outbreak has occurred, and Joy is becoming less effective, with scientist Anton Verloc (Michael Shaeffer) researching a new version of Joy to permanently lobotomize the populace and keep them in a never-ending state of euphoria.
 Eventually, Arthur reaches a railway bridge leading out of Wellington Wells, and recalls that he swapped his identity card (which stated his age as 12) with Percy's (who had just turned 13) before the children of Wellington Wells boarded the fateful train to Germany, effectively sacrificing his brother to save himself.